johh/boxes/README.md

 		.5, .5, 0,
 	],
 	mode: enums.TRIANGLE_FAN,
-	attributes: [
+	attributes: {
-		[
+		a_vUv: [
 			0, 0,
 			0, 1,
 			1, 1,
 			1, 0,
 		],
-	],
+	},
+	vertexName: 'a_vPosition', // attribute name for data contained in 'verts'
 	indices: [], // indices for indexed geometries
-	components: 3, // number of components in each vertex });
+	stride: 3, // number of components in each vertex
+});

 ```